• Skip to primary navigation

 Instructions

-• Add the chicken broth, soy sauce, and water to the sauteed vegetables.
+• Add the 4 cups chicken broth, 1 tablespoon soy sauce, and 2 cups water to the sauteed vegetables.
 Bring to a boil then reduce heat and simmer for 30 minutes.

 • Using a fine-mesh sieve, drain the broth into a clean bowl and throw away the strained vegetables.
 Return the clear broth to your saucepan and keep on low heat while serving.

-• Serve with 6-8 thinly sliced mushrooms, garnished with sliced green onions and fried onions.
+• Serve with 6-8 thinly sliced 6 small mushrooms, garnished with sliced 4 whole green onions and ¼ cup fried onions.
+Season to taste with 1 pinch each, salt & pepper when serving.

 Notes